Tomoyuki Sugano

-Tomoyuki Sugano (菅野 智之, Sugano Tomoyuki) is a Japanese professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Baltimore Orioles and in Nippon Professional Baseball (NPB) for the Yomiuri Giants.
+Tomoyuki Sugano (菅野 智之, Sugano Tomoyuki) is a Japanese professional baseball pitcher for the Colorado Rockies of Major League Baseball (MLB).
+He has previously played in MLB for the Baltimore Orioles, and in Nippon Professional Baseball (NPB) for the Yomiuri Giants.
 Sugano is a three-time winner of the Central League Most Valuable Player Award and a two-time winner of the Eiji Sawamura Award.

 Career

 College career

 Sugano went to Tokai University, where he had a 37–4 win–loss record and a 0.57 earned run average (ERA).
 In 2010, he set a career-high 157 km/h in college.

 2011 NPB draft

 Sugano was a top pitching prospect for the October 2011 NPB draft.
 Prior to the draft selection, he declared his desire to join the Yomiuri Giants and play under the guidance of his uncle, former Giants manager Tatsunori Hara.
 The Hokkaido Nippon-Ham Fighters also decided to select him as their first pick.
 In the draft lottery, the Fighters drew the lucky straw, to the surprise and disappointment of Manager Hara and the Giants for they had assumed no other team would pick Sugano.